could not perform initial LDAP bind for ldapbinddn

 Once the required permissions are available to the GPDB user, log in with PSQL to verify the LDAP setup.

-For more information on GPDB-LDAP, refer to this doc.
+For more information on GPDB-LDAP, refer to Using LDAP Authentication with TLS/SSL in the Greenplum documentation.